romkatv/powerlevel10k/README.md

 ![](http://bhilburn.org/content/images/2015/03/solarized-light.png)

-#### Further color customizations
+#### Segment Color Customization

 For each segment in your prompt, you can specify a foreground and background color by setting them in your `~/.zshrc`.
+Use the segment names from the above section `Segment Customization`.
 For example, to change the appearance of the `time` segment, you would use:

     POWERLEVEL9K_TIME_FOREGROUND='red'
     POWERLEVEL9K_TIME_BACKGROUND='blue'

-Use the segment names from the above section `Segment Customization`.
-Some of the Segments have special color variables, as they change the colors according to some internal rules.
+Note that you can also use a colorcode value.
+Example:

+    POWERLEVEL9K_VCS_FOREGROUND='021' # Dark blue

+For a full list of supported colors, run the `spectrum_ls` program in your terminal.

+#### Special Segment Colors

+Some segments have additional color options if you want to customize the look of your prompt even further.
 These Segments are `context`, `vcs`, `rspec_stats`, `symfony2_tests`:

-    # Colors for root and other users:
+    # Customizing `context` colors for root and non-root users
     POWERLEVEL9K_CONTEXT_DEFAULT_BACKGROUND="green"
     POWERLEVEL9K_CONTEXT_DEFAULT_FOREGROUND="cyan"
     POWERLEVEL9K_CONTEXT_ROOT_BACKGROUND="red"
     POWERLEVEL9K_CONTEXT_ROOT_FOREGROUND="blue"

-    # General VCS color segments:
+    # Advanced `vcs` color customization
     POWERLEVEL9K_VCS_FOREGROUND='blue'
     POWERLEVEL9K_VCS_DARK_FOREGROUND='black'
     POWERLEVEL9K_VCS_BACKGROUND='green'